All Episodes

 It's all tied in together, and then there's all these different factions.

-That's gonna be the number one guiding thing, I think, at least for the Democrats and quite a few Republicans.
+And when you're dealing with politicians and what do they need to succeed, votes, that's going to be the number one guiding thing, I think, at least for the Democrats and quite a few Republicans.

-And I think that's how you explain McCain's statement that, well, yeah, all those protests, why that galvanized support here for the bill.
+And I think that's how you explain McCain's statement that, well, yeah, all those protests, why, that galvanized support here for the bill.

-They got their own problems with protest.
+They got their own problems with protests.

-They're going, they're turning violent over there.
+They're turning violent over there.

-Uh these people they're protesting work, right?
+These people, they're protesting work, right?

 Essentially.

-Yeah, that you can now you can fire a 26-year-old over there without cause, and in France, you're never supposed to get fired.
+Yeah, you can fire a 26-year-old over there without cause.

 You're never supposed to get fired.

-And so now they're laying down, they're just it's it's uh uh turning violent in a lot of ways.
+It's turning violent in a lot of ways.

 More on that coming up.

-Fearful U.S. Latinos flex political muscle.
+Fearful U.S. Latinos Flex Political Muscle.

 The explosion of protests against tough U.S. immigration reforms marks an unprecedented flexing of Hispanic political muscle that's left the Washington administration scrambling to react.

-Today we march, tomorrow we vote was the warning chanted by many of the 500,000 protesters who brought protesters, they're illegal immigrants.
+Today we march, tomorrow we vote, was the warning chanted by many of the 500,000 protesters who brought protesters, they're illegal immigrants.

 Illegal immigrants are threatening us.